How to Unlock the Huawei E220 HSDPA modem

 DIY Roll-Up Keyboard

-roll-up-keyboard.pngYou’ve been dying to roll up your keyboard for on-the-go use ever since you saw the Mac guy plunking away next to John McClane in Live Free or Die Hard and you’ve got a spare keyboard laying around?
-DIY web site Instructables goes step-by-step through how to make a roll-up portable keyboard with a USB keyboard, screwdriver, and a few stickers.
-The end result may not be the most durable keyboard on the market, but it’s an undeniably cool undertaking.
+roll-up-keyboard.pngYou’ve been dying to roll up your keyboard for on-the-go use ever since you saw the Mac guy typing away next to John McClane in Live Free or Die Hard and you’ve got a spare keyboard lying around?
+DIY website Instructables walks you step-by-step through how to make a roll-up portable keyboard using a USB keyboard, a screwdriver, and a few stickers.
+The end result might not be the most durable keyboard out there, but it’s an undeniably cool project.

 Make your own Roll-Up Keyboard